Any sufficiently advanced technology is indistinguishable from magic.

 Overall a great guide.
 You only need to know the basics of Python, not be afraid of math (the heaviest of which is matrix multiplication which is spelled out), and do the excercises (code along the videos) without skipping the videos that don't seem exciting.

 Both the MIT and Andrej's lectures touch on embeddings (the way to turn words into numbers that a neural net can use) only lightly.
-To deepen your understanding, the Understanding Word2vec lecture goes into a good explanation about word2vec, a popular word embedding algorithm, step by step.
+To deepen your understanding, Illustrated word2vec article explains *word2vec+, a popular word embedding algorithm, step by step.
 It also features a video explanation for those that prefer it to text.